cameliawilliams23/AI-PM-Projects/README.md

 2️⃣ Generate Your Task List from the PRD
 With your PRD drafted (e.g., MyFeature-PRD.md), the next step is to generate a detailed, step-by-step implementation plan for your AI Developer.

-Ensure you have generate-tasks-from-prd.mdc accessible.
+Ensure you have generate-task-june25.mdc accessible.

 In Cursor's Agent chat, use the PRD to create tasks:

-Now take @MyFeature-PRD.md and create tasks using @generate-tasks-from-prd.mdc (Note: Replace @MyFeature-PRD.md with the actual filename of the PRD you generated in step 1.)
+Now take @MyFeature-PRD.md and create tasks using @generate-task-june25.mdc (Note: Replace @MyFeature-PRD.md with the actual filename of the PRD you generated in step 1.)

 Example of generating tasks from PRD